Naticord/naticord/README.md

 Contributing guide can be found in the root directory of this repo as `CONTRIBUTORS.md`.

 # Installation
-Download naticord-setup.exe if you are on Windows Vista+ but if you are on XP download naticord-binaries.zip
+Download naticord-setup.exe if you are on Windows Vista+

 ### Updating
 To update, you can just get the latest version and install it.